New poll shows statewide support for $20 minimum wage

 Senate President Karen Spilka and House Speaker Ronald Mariano haven’t mentioned a wage hike bill among their session priorities, but their support would be critical to any effort to push a bill through the Legislature.

-Making Massachusetts more affordable and helping people cope with the state's high cost of loving have emerged as themes in the new session, and the bills have picked up 47 co-sponsors -- all Democrats -- out of 200 lawmakers in the House and Senate.
+Making Massachusetts more affordable and helping people cope with the state’s high cost of living have emerged as themes in the new session, and the bills have picked up 47 co-sponsors — all Democrats — out of 200 lawmakers in the House and Senate.

 Gruman pointed to the high costs of housing, child care and other necessities in Massachusetts as justification for another minimum wage increase, and said Raise Up hasn’t settled on $20 an hour just yet, hinting a ballot question could ask voters to raise wages even higher.